-Your parents will have to come to school for a meeting with you and the principal.

-- (1) You will have to pay for the damage. - (2) You will be suspended (sent home) from school.
+- 1. Your parents will have to come to school for a meeting with you and the principal. - 2.
+You will have to pay for the damage. - 3.
+You shall be suspended (sent home) from school.

 3. DISOBEDIENCE AND/OR DISRESPECT: